silyze/browsary-ai-provider/README.md

 ## Usage

-Import and use the interfaces and classes in your project:
+Create custom evaluators and providers by extending the supplied base classes:

 ```ts
 import {